 What kind of city would you design if you could start from scratch?
 What things do people need now that a new kind of city could provide?

-Tomorrowland at Magic Kingdom is ALWAYS Changing.
-Tomorrowland even recently got a new sign to match its more streamlined futuristic look for the 50th Anniversary of Walt Disney World.
+Just like real life, Tomorrowland at Magic Kingdom is ALWAYS Changing.
+This area of Magic Kingdom even recently got a new sign to match its more streamlined futuristic look with the arrival of TRON.
 Interestingly enough though, the future imagined in the ’50s and 60’s still hasn’t happened.
 Ever watch The Jetsons?
 We still don’t have flying cars or at-home robots that do everything.
 And as much as Tomorrowland has changed, it hasn’t changed that much.

 What things do you think we need in the Future?
 Make a list of ideas and ways you think they can be accomplished. you can get inspired by Disney Films that share ideas of the future.
 You can watch all of these on Disney+ or grab on Amazon through the links below.